 This section provides various instructional materials to aid your study of the Japanese language.
 The lists of kanji introduced in J1, J10, and J100 are especially helpful for transfer students.

 This page introduces our teaching team.

 If you're considering to take J1A in the fall 2014 semester, we recommend that you start learning hiragana and katakana during the summer.
 They are collections of characters used in Japanese writing, like the Roman alphabet in English orthography.
 Unlike the Roman alphabet, however, hiragana and katakana represent syllables (a consonant and a vowel combined).
 Japanese has a very simple sound structure, so there are not many syllables to remember.
 The following websites provide self-study materials.

 EALC Department offers a proficiency test in Japanese to students who are seeking to have their foreign language requirement waived.
 The test is scheduled twice each year, usually on the Friday before the first day of instruction of fall and spring semesters.
 The test is written only, with no oral or aural component, and there are no sample tests available to be looked at in advance.
 The test is evaluated in terms of the number of semesters of university-level study (the range is from zero semesters to eight-plus semesters).
-For further information, contact Natasha Wild.
+For further information, contact Yoko Hasegawa.
 Instructions for how and when to find out test results will be given at the time of the test.

 To Heritage Students in Our Program